northstowekarate/northstowekarate.github.io/lesson-booking/index.md

 # Booking your first class
 New members (both **children 8+ and adults**) are always welcome - your first lesson is free.
 Our **Shotokan Karate classes in Northstowe** are family-friendly, safe, and designed to help students build confidence, fitness, and self-defense skills.

-After booking, you’ll receive a **reply from us** with all the details and what to bring. **Spaces are limited**, so book early to secure your spot.
+After booking, you’ll receive a **reply from us** with all the details and what to bring within a few days. **Spaces are limited**, so book early to secure your spot.
 If you need to cancel, please [let us know](/contact/) as soon as possible.

 <iframe width="640px" height="480px" src="https://forms.microsoft.com/Pages/ResponsePage.aspx?id=3s3spjqgdUSy3GyjZkmAVgDWhhqLNiVKjObZ-2GEPr5UNE9BNEtSREdWVDZDRk84NlRYNFpHSU1INC4u&embed=true" marginwidth="0" marginheight="0" style="border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>